Summer Session III

 With the identical emphasis on competence and mastery as in TAL 6453, students will encounter a substantial number of different sequential passages drawn from Bavli Avodah Zarah.
 Time will once more be devoted to religious meaning.

-TAL 6641: Talmud Text C: Reading Medieval Talmudic Commentaries (6 credits)
+TAL 6641: Talmud Text Level C: The Bavli and Geonim (3 credits)

 Registration and Deadlines